 - Educational visits to our own and contrasting places of worship are actively encouraged.

-- Resource collections – books, DVDs and artefacts – are kept for the six major religions practised in Britain.
+- Resource collections – books and artefacts – are used for the six major religions practised in Britain.

 - At Alfriston we will actively challenge pupils, staff, governors or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.